Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Introduction

 The paper is structured as follows.
-Section~\ref{section:related} presents related work on uncertainty disentanglement, active learning and active feature acquisition.
-Section~\ref{section:alfa} formalizes the proposed protocol of active learning with multi-modal feature acquisition, together with different methods to quantify both epistemic and aleatoric uncertainties.
-Section~\ref{section:exp} presents two experiments, first on a simple dataset to illustrate the behavior of the method, then on the above-mentioned BIOSCAN-5 dataset with multiple modalities.
-Our experimental results also shed new light on uncertainty disentanglement, and the properties that a proper epistemic uncertainty metric should satisfy.
+Section~\ref{section:related} presents related work on uncertainty disentanglement, conformal prediction, active learning and active feature acquisition.
+Section~\ref{section:alfa} formalizes the proposed protocol of active learning for multi-modal data acquisition, together with different methods that disentangle aleatoric and epistemic uncertainty.
+We also provide theoretical arguments that justify the usefulness of the protocol.
+Section~\ref{section:exp} presents three experiments, on a simple dataset to illustrate the behavior of the method, on the BIOSCAN-5 dataset with multiple modalities (including images and DNA sequences) and on MIMIC-IV, a real world medical dataset.
 Finally, Section~\ref{section:conclusion} concludes the article.
-To simplify reproducibility, we make our framework available to the scientific community: \url{https://github.com/ArthurHoa/deep-eknn}.
-It is compatible with pre-trained models and can be seamlessly integrated at the penultimate layer of a neural network.